November 21, 2015

 “All my guys know what it takes to pay the bills here,” he says.
 “They know what we need to have a healthy bottom line.
 We talk about that very openly.”

 Nacarato tries to balance dips in demand for new trucks by honing attentions on its used truck lineup.

 “When new is off, used is on,” he says of trends in the new and used truck markets.
 “When new is on, used is off.”

-Jason Cluck, store branch manager for Arrow Truck Sales Atlanta, says his company’s pay plans are 100 percent commission based, but do offer a base pay for the sales person’s first six months.
+Jason Cluck is now with Nacarato Volvo as well, but in his past life at Arrow Truck Sales he said his employer’s pay plans were 100 percent commission based, and offered a base pay for the sales person’s first six months.

-If sales commissions exceed the base allotment, the employee is paid the higher of the two amounts.
+When sales commissions exceeded the base allotment, Cluck says the employee would be paid the higher of the two amounts.
 After the first six months, all employees are transitioned to full commission.

 Managing a staff of commission only personnel poses unique challenges.

 “Dealing with commission-only salesmen, you have to motivate them in down months,” Cluck says.
 “If they lose a deal they can get down on themselves because there’s no pay.
 If they start losing deals, you have to slow them down and remind them of good past experiences.”